-- Continue in this fashion until all of the ingredients are incorporated into a smooth batter.
+- Continue like this until all of the ingredients are incorporated into a smooth batter.

 The Creaming Method

-Bakers use the “creaming method”–beating the fat and sugar together to hold air bubbles–and chemical leaveners like baking powder, rather than beaten eggs (like sponge cakes and angel food cakes) to create their fine texture.
+Bakers use the "creaming method" — beating the fat and sugar together to hold air bubbles — and chemical leaveners like baking powder, rather than beaten eggs (like sponge cakes and angel food cakes), to create fine texture.